-NIET collaborated with 75 higher education institutions to help develop meaningful teacher preparation programs, up from 50 in 2018.
+NIET collaborated with 75 higher education institutions to help develop meaningful teacher preparation programs, up from 50 work and progress in 2019

 We supported 168 K-12 partners in 2019.

 In addition to the states where we are actively supporting schools, the NIET team traveled to a dozen more states to share insights into improving educator training and effectiveness.